sbv29/bladeplex/README.md

 - **Configurable video links:** Use YouTube or a compatible self-hosted YouTube frontend for video links.
 - **Deployment safeguards:** Production deployment scripts validate commit metadata and container health while preserving a rollback path.
 - **PWA Integration:** Added PWA standard install guides for IOS and Android with 7 day reminder timers.

+## Standard Seer  Features

+- Full Jellyfin, Emby, and Plex integration, including authentication, user import, and user management.
+- Support for **PostgreSQL** and **SQLite** databases.
+- Support for movie, TV, and mixed media libraries.
+- Easy integration with Sonarr and Radarr.
+- Jellyfin, Emby, and Plex library scans to track media that is already available.
+- A customizable request system for movies and individual TV seasons.
+- A straightforward request-management interface for approving and declining requests.
+- Granular user permissions and request quotas.
+- Support for numerous notification agents.
+- Mobile-friendly layouts for discovering, requesting, and managing media on the go.
+- Watchlist and blocklist support.
+- Progressive Web App support for installation on compatible desktop and mobile devices.

 More improvements are planned.
 Check the [issue tracker](/../../issues) for known issues and feature ideas.